 ZSH_THEME="powerlevel10k/powerlevel10k"

-Apply the changes with:
+Apply the changes by running:

 source ~/.zshrc